Want to take quizzes and track your credits?

-Teamlet competitions (e.g., publicizing which teamlets huddled the most)
+Teamlet competitions (e.g., publicizing which teamlets huddled the most).

-Positive reinforcement or coaching during individual performance discussions
+Positive reinforcement during individual performance discussions.

 Visual indicators of huddle success, such as:

-Yellow sticker: incomplete or missing people
+Yellow sticker: Huddle was incomplete or missing team members.

-Red sticker: did not occur
+Red sticker: Huddle did not occur.

-Finally, show the results of huddles.
-Are patients being seen more efficiently?
-Is the team better prepared for more complex patients?
+Track results.
+Track important clinical factors that may be impacted by team huddles and share the results with the team.
+Some of these factors may be linked to larger priorities such as wait times or patient satisfaction—and the outcomes can be tracked over time.
+Is the team better prepared for patients with complex needs?
 Is the team better able to address patient health concerns because they collectively and proactively anticipate patient needs?
 Maybe more behavioral health visits are being made or more follow-up care is being coordinated or performed while the patient is at the office for their visit.

 Sign in to take quiz and track your certificates